 Biden sees `win’ for US in electric vehicle battery deal

-WASHINGTON (AP) — Two big South Korean electric vehicle battery makers have settled a long-running trade dispute that will allow one of them to move ahead with plans to manufacture batteries in Georgia, a person briefed on the matter said.
+WASHINGTON (AP) — Two big South Korean electric vehicle battery makers said Sunday they have settled a long-running trade dispute that will allow one company to move ahead with plans to manufacture batteries in Georgia.
 President Joe Biden called it “a win for American workers and the American auto industry.”

-LG Energy Solution and SK Innovation reached the settlement, ending the need for Biden to intervene in the dispute, the person said Saturday.
-The person spoke on condition of anonymity because the companies had not announced the settlement.
-No details were available.
+The agreement between LG Energy Solution and SK Innovation ended the need for Biden to intervene in a case closely watched for its implications on Biden’s clean-energy agenda, which includes a sharp increase the number of electric vehicles as part of his plan to address climate change.
+Biden had until Sunday night to make a decision, following a ruling in February by a trade commission.

+The companies said in a joint statement that SK will provide LG Energy with a total of $1.8 billion and an undisclosed royalty.
+They agreed to withdraw all pending trade disputes in the United States and South Korea and not assert new claims for 10 years.

-The decision could have left Ford and Volkswagen scrambling for batteries as they both roll out additional electric vehicle models.
+The decision could have left Ford and Volkswagen scrambling for batteries as they both roll out additional electric vehicle models, a priority for the companies and for the Biden administration.
 SK has contracts to make batteries for an electric Ford F-150 pickup truck and an electric Volkswagen SUV.

 “We need a strong, diversified and resilient U.S.-based electric vehicle battery supply chain, so we can supply the growing global demand for these vehicles and components — creating good-paying jobs here at home, and laying the groundwork for the jobs of tomorrow.
 Today’s settlement is a positive step in that direction,” Biden said.